gsoules/MkDocs/digital-archive/docs/archivist/creating-pdfs.md

 # Creating PDFs from scans

-This section describes the best way to create a PDF file from one or more scanned documents or photographs.
+This section describes the best way to create a PDF file from files output by a scanner when you [scan documents or photographs](/archivist/scanning/#scanning).
 The best way is one that:

 -   Preserves all of the information your scanner produced.
 -   Provides sufficient quality for viewing in the Digital Archive.
 -   Creates a PDF file that can be viewed by users who have slow or metered internet access.

-### Rules for creating a right-sized PDF file
+## Rules for creating a right-sized PDF file
 Here is a summary of the best way to create a PDF in most situations.

 -   [Configure your scanner software to create TIFF files](/archivist/scanning/#choosing-the-output-file-location-type).